MicrosoftDocs/architecture-center/docs/solution-ideas/articles/medium-umbraco-web-app.md

 ## Components
 * Run an Umbraco CMS on the [Web Apps](https://azure.microsoft.com/services/app-service/web/) feature of Azure App Service with the front-end and back-office apps running on the same app.
-* Store your site’s content in [Azure SQL Database](https://azure.microsoft.com/services/sql-database/).
+* Store your siteâ€™s content in [Azure SQL Database](https://azure.microsoft.com/services/sql-database/).
 The back-office web app and front-end web app use the same database.
-Use [Azure SQL Database](https://azure.microsoft.com/services/sql-database/)’s features such as backup and high availability.
+Use [Azure SQL Database](https://azure.microsoft.com/services/sql-database/)â€™s features such as backup and high availability.
 * [Storage Accounts](https://azure.microsoft.com/services/storage/): Store all your media in Azure Storage, so you can reduce I/O operation on the web app file server and improve performance.
 * Application Insights: Detect issues, diagnose crashes, and track usage in your web app with Application Insights.
 Make informed decisions throughout the development lifecycle.
 * Store session state and output cache on [Azure Cache for Redis](https://azure.microsoft.com/services/cache/) to improve performance and reduce the load on your web front ends.